 Trustees and Leaders

 Taken on Trust: the awareness and effectiveness of charity trustees in England and Wales (2017)

 This report presents the most comprehensive picture of trusteeship in a generation, this report recommends that charity boards do more to promote diversity and encourage applications from trustees from non-traditional backgrounds.
 The research found that charity trustees, who are overwhelmingly volunteers, feel positively about their role and about the personal reward and satisfaction it gives them, and highlighted that trustees' contribution to charities amounts to a monetary equivalent of around £3.5 billion a year.

 Voluntary Action: A way forward (2017)

-Professor Paul Palmer described this report by Cass CCE Visiting Professor Sir Stuart Etherington as “a bold vision for the role that voluntary action can play in tackling many of the problems facing UK society, sustaining civil society organisations and ensuring that we remain an open society”.
+Professor Paul Palmer described this report by the Business School CCE Visiting Professor Sir Stuart Etherington as “a bold vision for the role that voluntary action can play in tackling many of the problems facing UK society, sustaining civil society organisations and ensuring that we remain an open society”.

 Beyond Reason: Brexit, Philanthropy and the Threat to Democracy

 In this research paper, Dr Peter Grant, Course Director for the Charities Master's programmes at Bayes Business School, considers the likely impact of the UK leaving the European Union around the three key referendum issues of the economy, sovereignty and immigration.
 It suggests some of the ways charitable organisations and private philanthropy should respond, in particular regarding potential threats to British democracy.

 Insights from the Bayes CCE-Barclays ‘Charity Learning’ series